Principles of Teaching and Learning

 explain correct ideas.

-There is only one part of one document –
+On this site, there is only one part of one

-section 4 – that has focuses on misconceptions,
+document – section 4 – that has focuses on

 If you are tempted to search the PER literature for a list of